 Kernel trick, or kernel substitution, refers to a method wherein the mapping functions’ inner product is substituted for the real data.

 Using fundamental kernels as a base for developing new kernels is an extremely effective and influential technique.
 Figure 2 shows that analogous approaches can be employed to achieve this goal.

 Considering the degree of the simple polynomial kernel, which is 2, we can express this in equation form, as shown in Equation 2.
 Additionally, if we examine the more universal form of kernels, the mathematical expression can be expressed as:

 (X’.
 X + c)^2

-When the constant c is greater than 0, the expression X contains both constant terms and terms of degree 2.
-As an illustration, if we choose to use the more general form of the kernel, (X’.
-X + c)M, we will acquire all monomials with a degree of M.
+If the constant c exceeds 0, the expression X contains both constant terms and terms of degree 2.
+For example, if we select the kernel’s more universal form, (X’.
+X + c)M, we will obtain all monomials with an M degree.

-Significant advancements have been made in the kernel methodology, which acknowledges that, in addition to numerical vectors, kernel functions can be written for a diverse range of other objects such as graphs, sets, strings, and text documents.
-To illustrate, in a non-vector space, a fixed set is present and all its subsets are also present.
+Kernel methodology has progressed significantly and recognises that, in addition to numerical vectors, kernel functions can be created for a variety of other objects, such as graphs, sets, strings, and text documents.
+For instance, in a non-vector space, a fixed set exists, and all of its subsets are also present.

-Utilising generative models within a discriminative framework is a potential solution for developing a reliable kernel.
-Discriminative models are capable of distinguishing data into distinct classes, while generative models can create novel data points, thereby filling in any gaps that may exist in the dataset.
-In comparison to discriminative models, which can quickly differentiate between a car and an aircraft, generative models may generate new objects that fit within a particular category, such as cars.
+Incorporating generative models into a discriminative framework presents a potential solution for building a dependable kernel.
+While discriminative models can classify data into distinct categories, generative models can create new data points, bridging any gaps that may be present in the dataset.
+For instance, similar to how discriminative models can quickly differentiate between a car and an aeroplane, generative models can produce new objects that fit within a specific category, such as cars.

-Based on the information provided above, it is evident that kernels are a vital component of model design, as they allow for the operation of a model in a higher dimensional space without requiring a visual representation.
+Considering the information presented above, it is clear that kernels are a crucial element of model design since they enable a model to operate in a higher dimensional space without the need for a visual representation.